 Follow-up testing of individuals with reactive results from rapid HIV tests

 Negative HIV-1/-2 antigen and antibody screening test results usually indicate absence of HIV-1 and HIV-2 infection.
 However, such negative results do not rule-out acute HIV infection.
-If acute HIV-1 infection is suspected, detection of HIV RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood) is recommended.
+If acute HIV-1 infection is suspected, detection of HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma) or HIV-1 DNA and RNA (HIVP / HIV-1 DNA and RNA Qualitative Detection by PCR, Plasma) is recommended.

 Reactive HIV-1/-2 antigen and antibody screening test results suggest the presence of HIV-1 and/or HIV-2 infection, but it is not diagnostic for HIV infection and should be considered preliminary.
 Reactive result of this assay does not differentiate among reactivity with HIV-1 p24 antigen, HIV-1 antibody, and HIV-2 antibody.
-Diagnosis of HIV infection must be based on results of supplemental tests, such as HIV-1/-2 antibody differentiation test (automatically reflexed on all samples with reactive screen test results at an additional charge), HIV-1 antibody confirmation by Western blot, and HIV-2 antibody confirmation.
-See these individual tests for interpretation of their results.
+Diagnosis of HIV infection must be based on results of supplemental tests, such as HIV antibody confirmation/differentiation test (automatically reflexed on all samples with reactive screen test results at an additional charge).

 All initially positive supplemental or confirmatory HIV test results (by serologic or molecular test methods) should be verified by submitting a second serum specimen for repeat testing.
 Such positive HIV test results are required under laws in many states in the United States to be reported to the departments of health of the respective states where the patients reside.